Ph.D. in Health and Rehabilitation Sciences

 Ph.D in Health and Rehabilitation Sciences

 Sue Ann Sisto, PT, MA, Ph.D.
-FACM, Program Director, Ph.D.
-Program, Director Rehab Movement Sci.
-Track
+FACM, Program Chair, Ph.D.
+Program, and Director of the Rehabilitation Movement Science Track

 Pamela Block, Ph.D., Concentration Director, Disability Studies Track